Prediction-Powered Risk Monitoring of Deployed Models for Detecting Harmful Distribution Shifts: Problem Formulation

 Accordingly, a decision $\Phi_t = 1$ indicates that there is enough evidence to reject the null hypothesis $\mathcal{H}_0$ that no harmful shift has occurred, while the decision $\Phi_t = 0$ causes the test to continue operating.

-The design goal for the decision rule is to control the \emph{probability of false alarm} (PFA), i.e., the probability of producing decision $\Phi_t=1$ when the null hypothesis $\mathcal{H}_0$ of no harmful shifts holds true.
-The PFA requirement can be formulated as the inequality
+The design goal for the decision rule is to control the type-I error, i.e., the probability of producing decision $\Phi_t=1$ when the null hypothesis $\mathcal{H}_0$ of no harmful shifts holds true.
+The type-I error requirement can be formulated as the inequality

 where $\delta \in (0,1)$ is a user-defined value, and $P_{\mathcal{H}_0}$ denotes any probability sequence $P_1, P_2,...$ satisfying the condition (\ref{hypo:a}).